-The statutory auditors ("Commissaires aux comptes") of BNPP for the interim financial information of the first half 2024 are the following:
+The statutory auditors ("Commissaires aux comptes") of BNPP for the fiscal year ended 31 December 2024 are the following:

 Deloitte & Associés (6, place de la Pyramide 92908 Paris-La Défense Cedex) was re-appointed as Statutory Auditor at the Annual General Meeting of 14 May 2024 for a six-year period expiring at the close of the Annual General Meeting called in 2030 to approve the financial statements for the year ending 31 December 2029.
 It was first appointed at the Annual General Meeting of 23 May 2006.